flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 ## Sharing files

-Sharing a file on the kachery-p2p network is as simple as storing the file in your local kachery database (located at `$KACHERY_STORAGE_DIR`).
+Sharing a snapshot of a file on the kachery-p2p network is as simple as storing the file in your local kachery database (located at `$KACHERY_STORAGE_DIR`).

 Create a test text file with some unique content